sudoforge/chrome-btsync/README.md

 BitTorrent Sync GUI is a [Chrome Application](https://developer.chrome.com/apps/about_apps) for running [BitTorrent Sync's](http://www.getsync.com/) web interface.

+## DEPRECATED

+[Chrome Applications are being removed from Chrome][blog-post], so this project has been deprecated and is no longer maintained.
+Issues have been disabled, and this repository will only exist as historical reference.

 #### Key Features
 - **Runs on any Desktop OS**
     This single application runs on Windows, Mac OSX, and Linux - anywhere that Chrome (or Chromium) can run.